utilyre/uvim/README.md

     })
     ```

--   See [builtins][builtins] to figure out how you are expected to configure a
+-   See [BUILTINS.md][BUILTINS.md] to figure out how you are expected to
-    source.
+    configure a source.

     ```lua
     -- settings/sources.lua